 - Abdominal pain with bloating or bloating after eating.

-Steatorrhea, is the presence of excess fat in the stool, is common in people with pancreatic enzyme deficiencies.
+Steatorrhea, excess fat in the stool, is common in people with pancreatic enzyme deficiencies.
 These feces float on water, have an oily appearance, and can be very smelly.

 Composition of enzyme supplements

-Most pancreatic enzyme supplements contain a blend of digestive enzymes including lipase, protease, and amylase that are derived from the porcine pancreas.
+Most pancreatic enzyme supplements contain a blend of digestive enzymes, including lipase, protease, and amylase, derived from the porcine pancreas.

-The function of lipase together with the bile of the liver is to break down fat molecules and prepare them so that they can be absorbed and used by the body.
+The function of lipase, together with the liver’s bile, is to break down fat molecules and prepare them so that they can be absorbed and used by the body.

-Lipase deficiency can cause diarrhea and / or fatty stools.
+Lipase deficiency can cause diarrhea and fatty stools.

-Amylase for its part transforms carbohydrates (starch) into sugars so that they are then more easily absorbed by the body.
+Amylase, for its part, transforms carbohydrates (starch) into sugars to be more easily absorbed by the body.